From The Archives

 AU Brisbane/Sherwood-Indooroopilly,Returned Services League Hall (@ 2 Clewley Street Corinda)

 Note 1: "[The New Year's Eve] booking got us another, put on by the newly started Queensland FM Radio Station [4ZZZ (as 4ZZ-FM) first went to air on 08-Dec-75], about 500 people turned up, half of who walked out but those who stayed loved it.
 The guy who booked us was arrested for selling drugs and the guy who took over the station, hated us.
-So, after a few more moderately successful dates we decided to cut a record ourselves because the record companies didn't want to have anything to do with us.
-Just before the record ["(I’m) Stranded" single] was recorded our bass player left in highly scandalous circumstances and Kim Bradshaw joined the band.
-He's the first fourth member who's been enthusiastic about our stuff."
+So, after a few more moderately successful dates we decided to cut a record ourselves because the record companies didn't want to have anything to do with us."
 Ed Kuepper in Sniffin' Glue #4 - Punk zine, October 1976.

 Brisbane 13-Feb-76